Senior prank: Responses

 Incidents such as graffiti, vandalism or harming other students are dealt with in a number of ways, as the students despite finishing school have not yet graduated and, in the case of students enrolled in academic subjects, have yet to sit their exams.
 In extreme cases, or those involving non-students who turn up on the day, the police may be called.
 Some schools announce a day off for the rest of the school, while others conduct an assembly to formally farewell the final-year students during the day's events.

 By region

 United States

-The practice has been banned within some schools in the United States, and replaced with formal leaving activities to ensure students do not commit crimes or vandalise school or other property.
+The practice has been banned within some schools in the United States, and replaced with formal leaving activities to ensure students do not commit crimes or vandalize school or other property.

 United Kingdom

 In the United Kingdom, muck-up days are common in private schools and state schools, and members of staff (particularly grounds staff and porters) often unofficially assist the perpetrators.
 Examples of such traditions include stealing the school's clocks as makeshift trophies or removing styluses for interactive whiteboards.